Lexus ES Performance

 Acceleration and Power

-- "Capable of sprinting to 60 mph in just 7.1 seconds, the ES is no slouch and delivers ample power for passing or merging." -- Kelley Blue Book
+- "With enough power to accelerate the ES 350 to 60 mph in just 7.1 seconds, the ES is surprisingly quick, with ample power for passing or merging." -- Kelley Blue Book

 - "The standard V-6 is a seasoned champ, frisky enough to serve in the Lotus Evora sports car.
 It's potent, smooth, and makes an aggressive yowl under a heavy foot." -- Motor Trend (2013)